The Boolean Compactness Theorem for $\mathrm{L}_{\infty\infty}$: Introduction

 We will expand on the comparison between Tarski semantics and Boolean valued semantics and on the merits of the latter in Section \ref{sec:boolvalsemvstarskisem}.
 Let us rightaway note that the naturalness and usefulness of the latter follows already from the following observations: a Tarski consistent (i.e. admitting a Tarski model) theory is also Boolean consistent (while the converse fails in general for uncountable $\mathrm{L}_{\infty\infty}$-theories); for countable $\mathrm{L}_{\omega_1\omega}$-theories, Tarski consistency, Boolean consistency, and finite conservativity are equivalent properties (up to logical equivalence).

-A strong point of the present paper (which to a large extent applies also to \cite{MatteoJuanBoolean}) is (for us) that we can obtain all these results by elementary means: the proofs require tools available to any scholar who has had a general course in logic covering the usual results for first order logic (completeness, compactness) and has some familiarity with Boolean algebras and compactness arguments in general topology.\footnote{Some of the results in \cite{MatteoJuanBoolean} on the other hand require a certain familiarity with the forcing method in set theory.} The main idea guiding this paper (as well as \cite{MatteoJuanBoolean}) is the shift from Tarski semantics to Boolean valued semantics in the analysis of infinitary logics.
+A strong point of the present paper (which to a large extent applies also to \cite{MatteoJuanBoolean}) is (for us) that we can obtain all these results by elementary means: the proofs require tools available to any scholar who has had a general course in logic covering the usual results for first order logic (completeness, compactness) and has some familiarity with Boolean algebras and compactness arguments in general topology.\footnote{Some of the results in \cite{MatteoJuanBoolean} on the other hand require a certain familiarity with the forcing method in set theory.} As already outlined, the main idea guiding our work (here and in \cite{MatteoJuanBoolean}) is the shift from Tarski semantics to Boolean valued semantics in the analysis of infinitary logics.
 Once one gets accustomed to the different semantical framework, all proofs flow naturally as the expected outcome of the right definitions.
 Note also that Boolean valued models compare to ordinary Tarski models, much alike (pre)sheaves of rings compare to rings, hence the semantical shift we perform here and in \cite{MatteoJuanBoolean} is natural, as it reflects in the field of infinitary logics the same pattern which led algebraic geometers to the development of sheaf theory in their quest for the most general formulation of the notion of algebraic variety.

 We will detail with more precision the above scant general considerations in Section \ref{sec:boolvalsemvstarskisem}.

 The infinitary logic $\mathrm{L}_{\kappa\lambda}$ admits as formulae those constructed from the atomic formulae of the signature $\mathrm{L}$ using negation, conjunctions and disjunctions of size less than $\kappa$, and blocks of quantifiers $\exists(x_i:i<\gamma)$, $\forall(x_i:i<\gamma)$ on a string of variables indexed by some $\gamma<\lambda$.
 The $\mathrm{L}_{\kappa\lambda}$-formulae can only have less than $\lambda$-many free variables.\footnote{Hence infinitary disjunctions/conjunctions on a set of $\mathrm{L}_{\kappa\lambda}$-formulae are allowed only if the formulae have all their free variables occurring in a fixed set of size less than $\lambda$.}